chene40/azeliore-bot/README.md

 - This number seems to appear after the 73 pull (for the character/permanent banner) and 63 (for the weapon banner) and grows proportionally based on the base-rate provided by Mihoyo for that banner (different banner have different base rates).
 This is referred to as soft-pity.
 - Based on simulated and real data collected from a large sample size, the rate of success appears to be roughly modelled by the expression success_rate = base_rate + max(0, (current_pity-soft_pity) * 10 * base_rate).
 The max function (i.e. soft pity activates) only holds true when current_pity > soft_pity.
 That is, your current pity must be above the speculated soft pity rate for the banner.
 - Note that in practice, an abundance of players receive a 5-star loot around the 75th pity for non-weapon banners and 65th pity for weapon banners.

+## Thanks for taking the time to read this ;D
+If you would like to add me on Genshin, my UID is 612964160!